mugundhan1/mlib_devel/docs/index.rst

   After this, you can then install *libqt4core4* via :code:`sudo apt-get install libqtcore4`

-- As noted in the instructions for 20.04, Xilinx install its own version of *binutils*, which is old than the one provided by Ubuntu.
+- As noted in the instructions for 20.04, Xilinx installs its own version of *binutils*, which is old than the one provided by Ubuntu.
 To fix this, you can symlink

      .. code-block:: bash